|Course Name: Advanced Topics in Machine Learning and Game Theory|

 - Learning optimal auctions from samples

 The course will be a combination of lectures, class discussions, and student presentations.
-Students will be evaluated on their class participation, paper reading assignment, paper presentations, and course projects.
-We will focus on mathematical foundations with rigorous proofs in class and the students may need to write code in their course projects.
+Students will be evaluated based on their class participation, paper reading assignments, paper presentations, programming assignments, and course projects.
+We will focus on mathematical foundations with rigorous derivations in class and the students need to write code in their programming assignments and/or course projects.
 The course content is designed to not have too much overlap with other AI courses offered at CMU.

 Prerequisites include linear algebra, probability, algorithms, and at least one course in artificial intelligence.
 Familiarity with optimization is a plus but not necessary.
 Please see the instructor if you are unsure whether your background is suitable for the course.